tincan-linux/tincan-linux.github.io/site/wiki/moss.md

 program 'clear' is provided by both 'busybox' and 'ncurses').
 In this case the user must manually select which package should provide the file.

-If a conflict is detected, arc will provide a [Y/n] prompt asking whether to [Y] use the new provider or [n] keep the current provider.
+If a conflict is detected, moss will provide a [Y/n] prompt asking whether to [Y] use the new provider or [n] keep the current provider.
 Any answer not starting with 'n' or 'N' will be treated as 'Y'.